-Once at the top of the mountain, and before our Sunday lunch at Zuurberg Mountain Village, we explored the grounds and facilities.
-The grounds were well-kept with panoramic views and small gardens to walk through.
+The grounds are well-kept with panoramic views and small gardens to walk through.
 There were monkeys and they did chase us, probably hoping for some food – so watch out for the little buggers!
-There is a swimming pool, two tennis courts, a pool table and hikes in the mountains (the hikes are on our bucket list!).
-Guests can also join game drives to Addo Elephant Park.

 Sunday lunch at Zuurberg Mountain Village

+The food described was based on our visit and may change.
 Contact number to book a lunch table or accommodation: 042 233 8300

 Save this post on Sunday lunch at Zuurberg Mountain Village to your Pinterest with the image below: